 However, Plusnet doesn’t offer many extras compared to BT – you can’t get a landline phone service as a full fibre customer for example, nor can you choose to include Wi-Fi extenders, if you have a big house.

-Plusnet has reward card offers for new customers, and they have a 24 month minimum contract, just like BT does.
-Click here to see what reward card offers are available at the moment.
+Plusnet sometimes has reward card offers for new customers, and they have a 24 month minimum contract, just like BT does.
+Click here to see what offers are available at the moment.

 Their broadband plans are widely available throughout the UK, as Plusnet uses the Openreach network to deliver their service.
 However, Openreach full fibre is only available at about 10m homes in the UK at the moment.